ultraleap/TouchFreeWebTooling/api/touchfree.api.md

 }
 export { Plugins }

-// Warning: (ae-internal-missing-underscore) The name "RawBone" should be prefixed with an underscore because the declaration is marked as @internal
-//
 // @internal
 export class RawBone {
     NextJoint: Vector;
     PrevJoint: Vector;
 }

-// Warning: (ae-internal-missing-underscore) The name "RawFinger" should be prefixed with an underscore because the declaration is marked as @internal
-//
 // @internal
 export class RawFinger {
     Bones: RawBone[];
     Type: FingerType;
 }

-// Warning: (ae-internal-missing-underscore) The name "RawHand" should be prefixed with an underscore because the declaration is marked as @internal
-//
 // @internal
 export class RawHand {
     CurrentPrimary: boolean;